pixeltable/pixeltable-pgserver/README.md

-# `pgserver`: pip installable self-contained postgres server
+# `pgserver`: pip installable self-contained postgres server that sets itself up for you

 `pip install pgserver`